niclake/niclake.github.io/src/posts/2020/2020-06-25-life-update.md

 ![altText][beau]

-Becca & I picked up Beau at the beginning of May, and he's been a joy.
+R & I picked up Beau at the beginning of May, and he's been a joy.
 Beau & Pixel are fast friends.
 Bearcat is still a bit apprehensive, but they're bonding more and more every day.

 #### Transitioned to Colemak